Gastroesophageal reflux disease and heartburn

 Bleeding may occur in about 8% of people with erosive esophagitis.
 In very severe cases, people may have dark-colored, tarry stools (indicating the presence of blood) or may vomit blood, particularly if ulcers have developed in the esophagus.
 This is a sign of severe damage and requires immediate attention.

 Sometimes long-term bleeding can result in iron-deficiency anemia and may even require emergency blood transfusions.
 This condition can occur without heartburn or other warning symptoms, or even without obvious blood in the stools.

-About 10% of people with symptomatic GERD have Barrett's esophagus.
-In some cases, it develops as an advanced stage of erosive esophagitis.
-While obesity, alcohol use, and smoking have all been implicated as risk factors for Barrett's esophagus, their role remains unclear.
-Only the persistence of GERD symptoms indicates a higher risk for Barrett's esophagus.
+Only 10% of people with symptomatic GERD have Barrett esophagus.
+While obesity, alcohol use, and smoking have all been implicated as risk factors for Barrett esophagus, their role remains unclear.
+Only the persistence of GERD symptoms indicates a higher risk for Barrett esophagus.

-Not all people with Barrett's esophagus have either esophagitis or symptoms of GERD.
-In fact, studies suggest that more than half of people with the condition have no GERD symptoms at all.
-Barrett's esophagus, then, is likely to be much more prevalent and probably less harmful than is currently believed.
-(Barrett's esophagus that occurs without symptoms can only be identified in clinical trials or in autopsies, so it is difficult to determine the true prevalence of this condition.)
+Not all people with Barrett esophagus have esophagitis or symptoms of GERD.
+More than half of people with the condition have no GERD symptoms at all.
+Barrett esophagus, then, is likely to be much more common and probably less harmful than is currently believed.

 If the esophagus becomes severely injured over time, narrowed regions called strictures can develop, which may impair swallowing (a condition known as dysphagia).
 Stretching procedures or surgery may be required to restore normal swallowing.
 Strictures may actually prevent other GERD symptoms, by stopping acid from traveling up the esophagus.